REMELH01/MakingAHit/README.md

     pip install -r requirements.txt

+You don't have to install the requirements package!
+You can just do the following:

+    pip install pandas
+    pip install matplotlib
+    pip install numpy
+    pip install mplcursors
+    pip install plotly

 6 - Select the virtual environment.
 Open the Command Pallette (CTRL+Shift+P)/(Cmd+Shift+P) on Mac.
 Type "Python: Select interpreter".
 Select the one that starts with venv.

+PlLEASE NOTE! - You may get a window saying you need to install a kernel to use the notebook.
+Please download it in order to use the notebook!